hctel/angleiron/doc/protocol.md

 Use to show the details of an order<br>
 Example request: DETAILORDER&orderID<br>
 Example response: ORDERDETAIL&orderID&elemnt1/quantity1/inStock1/Description1(Name);elemnt2/quantity2/inStock/Description2(Name);elemnt3/quantity3/InStock3/Description3(Name); (etc.)<br>
+  If order id is unknown, NOORDER will be sent.<br>
 ### ORDERSTOCK
 Use to order new stock<br>
 Request must give the component ID and the quantity <br>